The Westchester Experience

 First-Year Interest Group

-AS a first year student, you will be place in a First-Year Interest Group based on your interests.
+AS a first year student, you will be placed in a First-Year Interest Group based on your interests.
 In Alumni Hall, each section of the residence hall and each floor has a designed FIG. All FIGs have a specific studying room and FIG themed lounges (i.e. Body and Mind FIG has an aerobics/ yoga room).
-There are six FIGs: Setters Leadership House, Body and Mind, Honors, Extreme Sports and Pace Nation (ESPN), Creating Entrepreneurial Opportunities (CEO), Pop Culture and Media, and Nursing.
+There are seven FIGs: Setters Leadership House, Body and Mind, Honors, Extreme Sports and Pace Nation (ESPN), Creating Entrepreneurial Opportunities (CEO), Pop Culture and Media, and Nursing.

 UNV 101 Classrooms

 For the first year student’s convenience, some class are taught in Alumni Hall on the first floor

 First year students